New England ski areas offer a diverse range of skiing, snowboarding, tubing, and other snow sports.

 So why drive all the way to Maine to ski from Boston, when other areas are closer?

 Maine's mountains are higher and farther north - on the top of the world, for New England - so the snow stays drier, lasts longer, and is less icy than farther south.
-Relatively few people travel to many of the Maine ski areas because of the distance from Boston and other cities, so most slopes are uncrowded.

-From Boston: 2 1/2 hours, 137 miles
+Time and distance from Boston: 2 1/2 hours, 137 miles

 What you can do: Skiing, snowboarding